Venu212/Predicting-time-to-close-incident-Azure-ML-Capstone/README.md

 Auto ML is used to train the model and view the results of the metrics obtained.

 The following tasks are done :
-**b Connectyour workspaceand createan experiment
+** Connectyour workspaceand createan experiment
-**b Load data and train scikit-learn models
+** Load data and train scikit-learn models
-**b View training results in thestudio
+** View training results in thestudio
-**b Retrievethe best model
+** Retrievethe best model

 ## Connect workspaceand createexperiment
 A computetarget is cretaed to specify the computeresource to run your training script or hostyour service